Ariel Yannay

 Black and White Forest:

-Two Journeys to Treblinka: The Ghetto Fighters' House -
+: The Ghetto Fighters' House -

 Itzhak Katzenelson Holocaust and Jewish